sferguson12/dungeon-alchemist-post-processor/README.md

 # Dungeon Alchemist Post Processor

 This is a NodeJS project for processing outputs from [Dungeon Alchemist](https://store.steampowered.com/app/1588530/Dungeon_Alchemist/).
+See the [Foundry article on Walls](https://foundryvtt.com/article/walls/) for more information about Wall configuration.

 ## Getting Started